 Artwork / Friend Request

-Soon after I moved to Lambertville last spring, these faces made me feel like I was in the right place.
+Soon after I moved to Lambertville in the spring of 2022, these faces made me feel like I was in the right place.
 Each of these animals—both the human and the nonhuman—brought me out of a kind of social stasis that had been induced, in part, by COVID, but also by the six years I’d spent living in a conservative community where very few people shared my values.

 The act of befriending—whether it’s online, IRL, or in the social medium—is never over.
 We’re always re-requesting friendship, repainting our confidants in the mind’s eye as we notice new layers of their personalities.
 And from the deep kindness of my new home, I’m a better forever-befriender to all the people I care about, in Lambertville and beyond.

 The NJ.com video reporter Andre Malok made this lovely piece about Friend Request, which was exhibited in the fall of 2022 in Winifred Weiss’ studio window in Lambertville, New Jersey.